holochain/holochain/docs/build_tutorial.md

 dna-util -c demo.dna.workdir
 ```

-This will produce a `demo.dna.gz` file as a sibling of the `demo.dna.workdir` directory.
+This will produce a `demo.dna` file as a sibling of the `demo.dna.workdir` directory.

 ### 4. Use the Conductor's admin interface to install your DNA